-Either a bug with a low probability to impact the behavior of the application in production or an issue which represents a security flaw: empty catch block or SQL injection would be a CRITICAL issue.
+- CRITICAL: Either a bug with a low probability to impact the behavior of the application in production or an issue that represents a security flaw.
+An empty catch block or SQL injection would be a CRITICAL issue.
 The code must be reviewed immediately.

-- MAJOR: A quality flaw that can highly impact the developer productivity: uncovered piece of code, duplicated blocks, or unused parameters are examples of MAJOR issues.
+- MAJOR: A quality flaw that can highly impact the developer's productivity.
+An uncovered piece of code, duplicated blocks, or unused parameters are examples of MAJOR issues.

-- MINOR: A quality flaw that can slightly impact the developer productivity: lines should not be too long, "switch" statements should have at least 3 cases, are both be considered MINOR issues.
+- MINOR: A quality flaw that can slightly impact the developer's productivity.
+For example, lines should not be too long, and "switch" statements should have at least 3 cases, are both be considered MINOR issues.

-Ideally, the team wouldn't introduce any new issues (any new technical debt).
-SonarLint can help developers because it provides the ability to perform local analyses to check their code before pushing it back to the SCM.
+Ideally, the team wouldn't introduce any new issues (new technical debt).
+SonarLint helps developers by performing local analyses to check code before pushing it back to the SCM.
 But in real life, it's not always possible to code without any new technical debt, and sometimes it's not worth it.